-The Services Director VA us instance metering logs. es its /data partition to store database replication logs and
+The Services Director VA uses its /data partition to store database replication logs and instance metering logs.

 Use this page to:

-Delete any archived me Configure the number of Services Director can only re ve the available and used space on /data ete any archived metering logs. figure the number of days for which database replication logs are kept.
-A standby is Director can only remain offline for this many days, after which it will be unable to itself to the current state of the database.
+- · View the available and used space on /data - · Delete any archived metering logs. - Configure the number of days for which database replication logs are kept.
+A standby Services Director can only remain offline for this many days, after which it will be unable to restore itself to the current state of the database.

 Available space: 7.2G

-Used space

-Metering logs: 11M Delete archived logs.

-Database replication logs: 8.2M
+Used space Metering logs: 11M Delete archived logs.
+Database replication logs: 8.2M Settings Days to keep replication logs: Apply Revert

-Settings

-Days to keep replication logs: 3 ▼

 - 2. Examine the displayed capacity information and evaluate if any action is required. - 3.
 (Optional) Delete all metering logs.
-To do this: - a.
-Click Delete archived logs to clear replication logs from the /data partition.
+To do this: - Click Delete archived logs to clear replication logs from the /data partition.
 A warning dialog appears: